This is a beautifully loaded question — the kind that sounds simple until you tug on it and realize it’s actually a philosophical trapdoor.

 2. The future is built out of the stories we decide are true.

-Not “true” in the factual sense — about documents and evidence — but “true” in the sense of meaningful, binding, identity‑forming.
+Not “true” in the archival sense — documents, dates, evidence — but “true” in the sense of binding, identity‑forming, morally operative.

-Lincoln’s “electric cord” [Chicago Speech, 1858] is a perfect example.
-He wasn’t just describing the past.
+Lincoln understood that a nation is held together not just by laws, but by the stories it chooses to believe about itself.
+The “electric cord” reference in his 1858 Chicago speech is a perfect example.
+He wasn’t merely describing the past.
 He was constructing a future in which belonging was chosen, not inherited.

 3. History is the raw material of national imagination.